Black April: Commemoration

 In Orange County, California, members of the Vietnamese community remember Black April by gathering at Sid Goldstein Freedom Park on April 30.
 Members of the community recited poems, prayers, and traditional songs, and laid wreaths at the memorial wall to honor those whose lives were lost during the Vietnam War and Black April.
-Many of these community members reside in Little Saigon, the largest diasporic community of Vietnamese people outside of Vietnam.
-Members in attendance wore military uniforms and traditional Vietnamese dresses called áo dài.
+Many of these community members reside in Little Saigon, the largest diaspora community of Vietnamese people outside of Vietnam.
+Members in attendance wore military uniforms and áo dài.
 As of 2019, Westminster, California, became the first city globally to recognize Black April Memorial Week.
 Each year, the city of Westminster flies the South Vietnamese flag, which stands as a symbol of unity for the overseas Vietnamese communities, at half-staff at the Vietnamese-American War Memorial at Sid Goldstein Freedom Park from April 23 through April 30.

 In South Australia, members of the Vietnamese community commemorate Black April by holding a Black April Commemoration - Vietnamese Remembrance Day on April 30.
 The ceremony had two parts.
 The first part was held at the Australian-Vietnamese War Memorial in Adelaide, South Australia, and involved military attire and wreath tributes to honor those who lost their lives.
 The second part of the ceremony included a musical program and candlelight vigil at the Vietnamese Community Hall in Athol Park, South Australia.

-Memorialization

 In remembrance of Black April, a Vietnam War Memorial was dedicated on April 27, 2003, at Sid Goldstein Freedom Park, Westminster, California.
 This memorial features an American and a South Vietnamese soldier standing side by side.
 Behind the soldiers are the United States and South Vietnam flags, and in the center of the monument is an eternal flame bronze urn.
-On April 30, Vietnamese community members of Westminster gather at this memorial to commemorate Black April.

-Significance

-Black April is a day, April 30, that has changed the lives of many Vietnamese refugees and later generations of their families.
-It commemorates a day in which many view it as the day they lost their home country.
-Black April serves as a day for overseas Vietnamese people to reflect on the struggles of the past, the sacrifices made, and the hope for their communities in the future.